jordandouglas/GammaSpikeModel/README.md

+**Update 3 April 2026:** As of v1.3.0, this repository is only compatible with BEAST 2.8.0 and newer.
+To run this package on an older version of BEAST 2, please refer to the 2.7 branch of this repository.

 **Update 12 Jan 2026:** As of v1.2.0, the stumped tree prior now supports contemporaneous rho-sampling.
 Big thank you to Robert Yuan.

 ## Installation instructions

-This package requires BEAST 2.7.7. or newer.
+This package requires BEAST 2.8.0 or newer.

 1. Launch BEAUti
 2. Click on `File` -> `Manage Packages`